cric96/phd-course-python-binding/README.md

 - It's important to define what you want to expose to the Python side
 - Typically, native code **isn't** Pythonic, so you need to create a Pythonic interface
 - **Flow**: Native :arrow_right: Direct Python Binding :arrow_right: Pythonic Interface
+    - Sometimes, the Python Binding is created automatically

 ---